thingsboard/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

         title: 'Go to Dashboards page and create a new dashboard named MQTT RPC.
 Open this dashboard;'
     1:
         image: /images/user-guide/integrations/mqtt/mqtt-integration-create-new-dashboard-2-pe.png
         title: 'Add an alias by clicking on Entity Aliases icon on the top-right.
-Name the alias (Sensor, for example), select filter type “Single Entity”, type “Device” and choose our SN-001 sensor.
+Name the alias (Sensor, for example), select filter type "Single Entity", type "Device" and choose our SN-001 sensor.
 Press Add and then Save;'
     2:
         image: /images/user-guide/integrations/mqtt/mqtt-integration-create-new-dashboard-4-pe.png
         title: 'Now Add New Widget;'